ohnoitsyou/automata/README.md

 * [pirelay](https://github.com/ohnoitsyou/automata-pirelay) - Controller for a RasPi based relay board
 * [Spark](https://github.com/ohnoitsyou/automata-spark) - An interface for communicating with Spark {core, photon, electron} devices
 * [RGB Spark](https://github.com/ohnoitsyou/automata-rgb-light) - A Spark based RGB lamp
+* [Spark relay](https://github.com/ohnoitsyou/automata-relay) - A spark controlled relay outlet, similar to the Weaved
+* [Weaved](https://github.com/ohnoitsyou/automata-weaved) - A basic controller for the Weaved IoT device
+*
+### Adding plugins

+Please rename the plugins as you check them out, remove the 'automata' from the folder name.
+The plugins I've written for Automata don't take this into account in their API scheme.
+(I'm working on it!)